-As we learn to live with the impacts of COVID-19, there are opportunities for businesses to improve the way they operate in the year ahead.
+As we continue to learn to live with the impacts of COVID-19, there are new business opportunities to improve the way businesses operate in the year ahead.
 Let’s take a look at the five areas that should be at the top of your list.

 Improve your digital marketing